rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Summary

-Mergeable cross-crate information in rustdoc.
-Facilitates the generation of documentation indexes in workspaces with many crates by allowing each crate to write to an independent output directory.
-Final documentation is rendered with a lightweight merge step.
-Configurable with command-line flags, this proposal writes a `doc.parts` directory to hold pre-merge cross-crate information.
+This RFC discusses mergeable cross-crate information in rustdoc.
+It facilitates the generation of documentation indexes in workspaces with many crates by allowing each crate to write to an independent output directory.
+The final documentation is rendered by combining these independent directories with a lightweight merge step.
+When provided with `--parts-out-dir`, this proposal writes a `doc.parts` directory to hold pre-merge cross-crate information.
 Currently, rustdoc requires global mutable access to a single output directory to generate cross-crate information, which is an obstacle to integrating rustdoc in build systems that enforce the independence of build actions.

 # Motivation